 Why floor markings and safety signs aren’t enough?

-Floor markings, signs, training, and experience are excellent deterrents to accident and injury, but they are not 100% perfect.
+Floor markings, signs, training, and experience are excellent deterrents to accidents and injury, but they are not 100% perfect.
 That is why other safeguards such as alarms, safety harnesses, and emergency stop buttons are implemented to prevent injury.

-If you have questions about warehouse proximity warning & alarm systems like HIT-NOT®, and how they can be used to protect your people and property, please reach out to our team.
-We will be happy to walk you through your options.
+A sign and marker system, combined with proper training, protocol, and safety backups, can help tame chaotic warehouse environments.
+If you have questions about safety systems and how they can be used to protect your people and property, please schedule a consultation with our team.
+We can walk you through a choice of viable options.